romariopd13/romariopd13/README.md

 ### Hi there, my name is Romario Pires Dias 👋
 <br/>

+- 🔥 Pleno Web Developer
-- 👩🏻‍💻 Currently I work as a full stack at Visionnaire
+- 👩🏻‍💻 Currently I work as a full stack developer at Visionnaire
 - 🏡 I live in Santa Fe do Sul, SP
 - 📚 Learning Laravel
 -
+- ⚡ Fun fact **I'm a twin 😜**

 <h2>🛠 Skills</h2>